gofynd/fdk-client-python/documentation/application/CATALOG.md

-Retrieve a list of products or brands the user is following.
+Users can follow a product they like.
+This API retrieves the products the user have followed.

 *Returned Response:*